 Specific disorders and their treatments are described later in this chapter; however, some general principles are listed in this section.
 Eliminating the cause of the disease is the primary objective of veterinary treatment; however, a major part of treatment is often directed at the signs of the disease and is intended to relieve pain, correct abnormalities, and allow healing to occur.

-Elimination of the cause of the disease may involve drugs that kill bacteria or parasites, antidotes for poisons, or surgery to correct defects or displacements.
+Elimination of the cause of the disease may involve drugs that kill bacteria, fungi, or parasites; antidotes for poisons; or surgery to correct defects or displacements.

-Replacement of fluids and electrolytes (salts) is necessary in cases where the animal is at risk of dehydration, such as from excessive diarrhea.
+Replacement of fluids and electrolytes (salts) is necessary in cases where the animal is at risk of dehydration, such as from excessive diarrhea or intestinal obstruction.

 Relief of distension (bloating) by stomach tube or surgery may be required if the digestive tract has become distended with gas, fluid, or food.

-Pain relief is sometimes provided.
+Pain relief is provided when abdominal pain affects other body systems or when the horse may injure itself due to rolling or kicking.
 However, a horse being given pain medicine must be watched carefully to ensure that the pain relief is not masking a condition that is becoming worse.

 Bacterial and parasitic diseases of the digestive system are often treated with medications designed to kill the infectious organisms.
 There are currently no specific medications for treatment of viral diseases.
-Antibiotics (drugs effective against bacteria) are commonly given for several days until recovery is apparent, although their effectiveness in treating digestive system disease is still uncertain.
+Antibiotics (drugs effective against bacteria) are commonly given for several days until recovery is apparent, although their effectiveness in treating digestive system disease is still uncertain, and overuse of antibiotics can be harmful.
 Antibiotics may be given by injection when septicemia (infection of the blood) is apparent or likely to occur.
 Your veterinarian will make the decision whether to prescribe antibacterial medication based on the suspected disease, likelihood of benefits, previous results, and cost of treatment.

 Advances in understanding the life cycles of parasites, coupled with the discovery of effective antiparasitic drugs, have made successful treatment and control of digestive system parasites possible.
 Response to treatment is usually rapid, and a single treatment is often all that is needed unless reinfection occurs or the damage caused by the parasites is particularly severe.

 Control of digestive diseases and parasites depends on practicing good sanitation and hygiene.
-This is achieved primarily by providing adequate space for your horse and by regular cleaning of its living areas.
+This is achieved primarily by providing adequate space for your horse and by regular cleaning of its living areas and removal of manure.
 In addition, adequate nutrition and preventive medical care will minimize the stress on your horse and help it to stay healthy.